Markov duality and Bethe ansatz formula for half-line open ASEP: Duality for open ASEP on a segment

-This operator corresponds to the generator of a non Markovian system of $n$ particles on $\Weyl{n}_{\llbracket 1,\ell\rrbracket}$ performing continuous time simple random walks with jump rates $\p$ and $\q$, under the exclusion constraint, with killing/duplication at the boundaries.
-We will call this process the \emph{mixed Robin boundary $n$-particle ASEP on a segment} (the term ``Robin'' comes from the form of the boundary condition \eqref{eq:boundaryconditionforu} in Proposition \ref{prop:freeevolutionu} below, which is a discrete analogue of the Robin type boundary condition in PDE theory). \begin{remark} At the left boundary, the reflection mechanism can be interpreted as a killing, while at the right boundary the probability of configurations is increased when $x_n=\ell$.
-More precisely, the (non-stochastic) distribution of the process corresponding to $\Lpart^{(n, \rho_0, \rho_\ell)}$, at time $t$, is absolutely continuous with respect to the distribution of the $n$-particle exclusion process with closed boundaries $\lbrace \vec x(s)\rbrace_{0\leq s\leq t}$, with Radon-Nikodym derivative equal to
+This operator characterizes the time evolution of transition probabilities for a system of $n$ particles on $\Weyl{n}_{\llbracket 1,\ell\rrbracket}$ performing continuous time simple random walks with jump rates $\p$ and $\q$, under the exclusion constraint, with boundary conditions at $x_1=1$ and $x_n=\ell$ of Robin type (the term ``Robin'' comes from the form of the boundary condition \eqref{eq:boundaryconditionforu} in Proposition \ref{prop:freeevolutionu} below, which is a discrete analogue of the Robin type boundary condition in PDE theory).
+The same boundary conditions occur in transition probabilities for continuous time random walks with elastic reflections at the boundaries \cite[Sec.
+4.1]{corwin2016open}.
+Hence we will call $\Lpart^{(n, \rho_0, \rho_\ell)}$ the generator of the \emph{mixed Robin boundary $n$-particle ASEP on a segment}, even though it is not the generator of a Markov process.

-The first exponential term in \eqref{eq:elasticreweighting} can be interpreted as the probability that an exponential random variable with parameter $(\p-\q)\rho_0$, the killing time, exceeds the total amount of time spent by the first particle $x_1$ at the boundary. \end{remark}

 \begin{theorem} Fix $n\geqslant 1$ and assume that \eqref{eq:Liggettcondition2} holds.
-The open ASEP on a segment with right and left jump rates $\p$ and $\q$ (i.e. the Markov process with generator \eqref{eq:defLetasegment}) and the mixed Robin boundary $n$-particle ASEP on a segment with right and left jump rates $\q$ and $\p$ are dual with respect to
+The generator \eqref{eq:defLetasegment} of open ASEP on a segment with right and left jump rates $\p$ and $\q$ and the operator $\Lpart^{(n, \rho_0, \rho_\ell)}$, generator of the mixed Robin boundary $n$-particle ASEP on a segment with right and left jump rates $\q$ and $\p$, are dual with respect to